edsu/browsertricky/README.md

 This is a tiny script and directory structure I've used to make it a bit easier to run and manage [browsertrix-crawler] for archiving websites without needing to remember the Docker incantation.
+It works with either Docker or Podman (and prefers Podman if it is available).

 If you'd like to use it: